 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: It’s a question that’s been posed to social movements for year: We know what you oppose, but what’s your alternative?
+AMY GOODMAN: It’s a question that’s been posed to social movements for years: We know what you oppose, but what’s your alternative?
 My next guest is considered one of today’s leading thinkers on that very question.
 Michael Albert has been writing and speaking on his concept of an economic and social vision for decades.
-He is the founder of Z Magazine and its sister website ZNet, as well as co-founder of South End Press.
-He’s the author of numerous books including Parecon: Life after Capitalism and Realizing Hope: Life Beyond Capitalism.
+He’s the founder of Z Magazine and its sister website, ZNet, as well as co-founder of South End Press.
+He’s the author of numerous books, including Parecon: Life After Capitalism and Realizing Hope: Life Beyond Capitalism.
 Now he’s written another book.
 It’s called Remembering Tomorrow: From SDS to Life After Capitalism, a Memoir.
 We welcome you to Democracy Now!

 MICHAEL ALBERT: Thank you very much for having me.
 It’s a pleasure to be here.

-And the months later, over the summer, I was sort of horrified that I had just rolled with it and gone with it and accepted it, and I rebelled against it.
+And months later, over the summer, I was sort of horrified that I had just rolled with it and gone with it and accepted it, and I rebelled against it.
 And that was the first really, I think, break with authority, break with regimentation, break with the norms around me.
 And from then on, it was a direct line.
 That was the ’60s.
-I was in the class of ’69, and so within a year I was in the movement, and within a —- it was like generations -—
+I was in the class of ’69, and so within a year I was in the movement, and within a— it was like generations—

 AMY GOODMAN: What do you mean by "the movement"?